shiqi-senventeen/IMHF/README.md

 # IMHF
-The code of Integrated Multimodal Hierarchical Fusion and Meta-Learning for Enhanced Molecular Property Prediction
+The code for ‘Integrated Multimodal Hierarchical Fusion and Meta-Learning for Enhanced Molecular Property Prediction’ will be made publicly available upon the publication of the corresponding paper.